alpinelinux/awall/README.md

   </tbody>
 </table>

+Copies of the eligible packets are sent to all hosts defined with the **mirror** attribute of the logging class.
+The hosts may be defined using IP addresses or DNS names.
+If this attribute is defined, **mode** defaults to **none**.

 [Filter](#filter) and [policy](#policy) rules can have an attribute named **log**.
 If it is a string, it is interpreted as a reference to a logging class, and logging is performed according to the